nasimuddin01/todo/README.md

-# This a a simple todo list app.
+# This a a simple todo list app version 1.